rd-alliance/metadata-directory/standards/ome-xml-open-microscopy-environment-xml.md

 ---
-title: OME-XML - Open Microscopy Environment XML
+title: OME-XML (Open Microscopy Environment XML)
 slug: ome-xml-open-microscopy-environment-xml
 description: <p><a href="http://www.openmicroscopy.org/Schemas/">OME-XML</a> is a
   vendor-neutral file format for biological image data, with an emphasis on metadata